MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 >   All instances of your App Service are assigned a default domain name.
 Use a custom domain and secure that domain with certificates.
 >
 > - **Reduce the attack surface**: Remove default configurations that you don't need.
 For example, disable remote debugging, local authentication for SCM sites, basic authentication, and so on.
-Also disable protocols like HTTP, FTP, and others that aren't secure.
+Disable protocols like HTTP, FTP, and others that aren't secure.
 Enforce configurations through Azure policies.
 For more information, see [Azure Policies](#azure-policies).
 >
 >   **Implement restrictive Cross-Origin Resource Sharing (CORS) policies**: in your web application that only allows it to accept requests from the allowed domains, headers, and other criteria.
 Enforce CORS policies with built-in Azure policy definitions.
 >